Understanding common side effects

 What should I tell my healthcare provider before taking EPCLUSA?

-- If you have: liver problems other than hepatitis C infection; severe kidney problems or are on dialysis; any other medical condition; or if you are pregnant or breastfeeding, or plan to become pregnant or breastfeed.
+- If you have: ever had hepatitis B infection, liver problems other than hepatitis C infection; severe kidney problems or are on dialysis; any other medical condition; or if you are pregnant or breastfeeding, or plan to become pregnant or breastfeed.
 It is not known if EPCLUSA will harm your unborn baby.
 If you take EPCLUSA with ribavirin, you should also read the ribavirin Medication Guide for important pregnancy-related information.